3 Benefits of Plant-Based Diets & Where to Find Plant-Based Protein

 Did you know you can use flaxseed in place of eggs in baking recipes?
 Mix 1 Tbsp of Smooth-Milled Flaxseed with 3 Tbsp water and it will form a gel-like consistency, similar to egg whites (watch this video to learn how!).
 This works great for binding in breads, muffins, and even veggie burgers.

-Flax Milk is also a great for vegans and plant-based eaters because it provides more protein than almond beverage and it naturally contains the daily recommended amount of Omega-3s, this is important for those who limit fish.
+Flax Milk is also a great for vegans and plant-based eaters because it provides more protein than almond milk and it naturally contains the daily recommended amount of Omega-3s, this is important for those who limit fish.
 Learn more about Manitoba Milling Co.
 Flax Milk here.

-how to use flaxseed beverage
+how to use flaxseed milk

 Below a few health benefits of a plant forward diet as well as a many places you can find protein if you choose to eat a more plant focused diet.